hodossy/orion/guides/esphome-for-shelly-2pm.md

 ![Shelly Plus 2PM pinout](./images/shelly_plus_2pm_pinout.webp)

 3. Connect GND to GPIO 0 to put the device into flash mode.
-For this, I would not use the exposed GPIO pin port, I just simply connected the surface connectors with a 2.54 mm jumper cable.
+For this, I would not use the exposed GPIO pin port, I just simply connected the surface connectors with a solid copper wire, or a 2.54 mm jumper cable.
+Boot mode is indicated by a continous red LED, however it goes off if you disconnect GPIO0 and GND.
+It does not affect the flashing, the device remains in BOOT mode.
 4. Connect the bridge to the computer
 5. Prepare the device for first use